ejy921/distributed-image-sender/README.md

 Note that it may take few seconds to encode image into text format.

-Tested with colowheel.jpg.
-Other file may not work, when the size is too big.
+Tested with colorwheel.jpg.
+Other files may not work if their sizes are too big.

 ### User 2 Expected Output